ethereum/execution-apis/src/engine/specification.md

 * [Error codes improvement proposal](https://eth.wiki/json-rpc/json-rpc-error-codes-improvement-proposal)

 Client software **MUST** expose Engine API at a port independent from JSON-RPC API.
-The default port for the Engine API is 8550 for HTTP and 8551 for WebSocket.
+The default port for the Engine API is 8550.
 The Engine API is exposed under the `engine` namespace.

 To facilitate an Engine API consumer to access state and logs (e.g. proof-of-stake deposits) through the same connection,